NextDotID/docs/docs/core-concepts/architecture.md

 ![](../../static/img/architecture/proof-service-tech-structure.png)

-*The whole backup of ProofChain is stored in Arweave separately.
+*The whole backup of ProofChain is stored independently on Arweave.

-**Crypto identity can be validated internally, no provider requirements.
+**Crypto identity can be validated internally, with no provider requirements.